 - Electrons flow rather slowly, but their effect travels at the speed of light as an electromagnetic wave.

-- Electromagnetism is a three dimensional attraction and repulsion force that arises from the angular momentum of electrons, and a strong magnetic field can be generated from current going through a coiled wire.
+- Electromagnetism is a three-dimensional attraction and repulsion force that arises from the angular momentum of electrons; a strong magnetic field can be generated from current going through a coiled wire.